Tom Holland: In the media

 Holland considers himself to be "an impossible people pleaser", which according to Olivia Singh of Business Insider has resulted in his facing burnout and an incident where he vomited after a press conference.
 A self-admittedly indiscreet person, Holland has gained a reputation for inadvertently spoiling important plot elements of his films during interviews and press conferences.
 His MCU co-stars labelled him the "least trustworthy" cast member in terms of spoilers.
 To prevent an incident, he only read parts of Captain America: Civil Wars script.
 Joe Russo similarly avoided giving Holland the script to Avengers: Endgame, and Holland knew only his lines.

 Holland has expressed his views on the film industry.
 In a 2019 interview with The Sunday Times, he spoke for more representation of racial minorities and the LGBT community in film.
 That year, when filmmaker Martin Scorsese criticised Marvel films for their lack of portraying human emotions, Holland highlighted that Scorsese has never made one, so he may not fully understand the experience.
 Holland stated that the key difference between a Marvel film and an award-winning one is budget, not the artistic process.
-He emphasized that Marvel films are still "real art" and noted that comparing Marvel blockbusters to independent films is unfair, as they reach vastly different audiences.
+He emphasised that Marvel films are still "real art" and noted that comparing Marvel blockbusters to independent films is unfair, as they reach vastly different audiences.

 Personal life

-Holland describes himself as a private person and is reluctant to discuss his personal life.
-He has also discussed having frequent episodes of sleepwalking and sleep paralysis nightmares of paparazzi in his bedroom.
-He is a fan of the professional football club Tottenham Hotspur.

-He had been in a relationship with his Spider-Man co-star, Zendaya, for some time before publicly acknowledging it in November 2021; he later discussed that he felt that the consistent media attention it received breached their privacy.
-The couple moved into a £3 million home in London together in 2023.
-They became engaged in December 2024.

-After feeling dependent on alcohol in social situations, he has been a teetotaller since participating in Dry January in 2022.
-In October 2024, Holland launched BERO, a low-alcohol beer brand.
-Holland stated in a 2025 interview that he has attention deficit hyperactivity disorder.